 Comfort & Mobility

-Marmot's Minimalist jacket is just as its name suggests: minimalist in design.
-There are not many comfort features on this jacket; the collar does not have a micro-fleece lining, hang loop, or roll away hood feature.
-The zipper pulls and cord locks are all easy to use though and the multiple hood cinches provide excellent hood fit with the large stiffened brim.
-The small neoprene sleeve that the over-brow elastic cord passes through is a nice touch on the face.
+Marmot's Minimalist jacket is just as its name suggests; minimalist in design.
+There are not many extra comfort features on this jacket.
+The collar does not have a micro-fleece lining, hang loop, or roll away hood feature.
+However, all the most standard features were exceptional, such as easy-to-grab zipper pulls, low profile wrist cinches, and multiple hood cinches that allow for adjustability and fit in conjunction with a larger-than-average stiffened brim.

 — Ian Nicholson